 Roxanne Rockwell, PhD

-Dr. Roxanne Rockwell is an assistant clinical professor in the Department of Psychiatry and Director of the UC San Diego Adolescent Eating Disorders Service.
-She has experience in the treatment, evaluation and research of eating disorders and obesity since 1999.
-She was one of the founding members of the UCSD Eating Disorders Program in 2005, and has been integrally involved in its development and expansion.
-Dr. Rockwell played a primary role in devising and building the innovative individual and multi-family Intensive Family Therapy (IFT) programs and the adolescent and young adult day treatment and intensive outpatient programs.
-As a certified Family Based (i.e., “Maudsley”) Therapist, she served as the IFT program director for several years, and currently provides training and supervision in this modality for staff and faculty.
-She founded the UC San Diego Parent Advisory Council (PAC) in 2012 and continues to develop this important service.
-Dr. Rockwell graduated from the California School of Professional Psychology at Alliant International University, and completed pre-doctoral internship at Rady Children’s Outpatient Psychiatry which involved working with children and families dealing with various psychiatric illnesses.
-Her clinical and research work focuses primarily on eating disorders (anorexia nervosa, bulimia nervosa and binge eating disorder) and weight management issues.
+Dr. Roxanne Rockwell is an associate clinical professor in the Department of Psychiatry and Director of the UC San Diego Health Adolescent Eating Disorders Service.
+She has experience in the evaluation, treatment and research of eating disorders and obesity since 1999.
+She was one of the founding members of the UC San Diego Health Eating Disorders Center for Treatment and Research in 2005, and has been integrally involved in its development and expansion.
+Dr. Rockwell played a primary role in devising and building the innovative individual and multi-family Intensive Family Therapy (IFT) programs and the adolescent and young adult partial hospital and intensive outpatient programs.
+As a certified Family Based Treatment (FBT) therapist, she served as the IFT program director for several years, and currently provides training and supervision in this modality for faculty and staff.
+She was the founder of the UC San Diego Eating Disorders Parent Advisory Council (PAC) in 2012 and continues to oversee this important service.
 She serves as a LEAD Fellow and Diversity Champion for the Office of the Vice Chancellor for Equity, Diversity, and Inclusion at UC San Diego.

 Leslie Anderson, PhD